Women, Gender, and Sexuality

 • In Tanzania in 2018, a prominent politician ordered the roundup and arrest of LGBTQ people in the country's capital city

 • A vague law passed in Russia in 2013 made virtually all public displays of queer identity illegal; numerous LGBTQ hate crimes followed.
 There have also been numerous reports of torture, and even some deaths, of LGBTQ community members by law enforcement in the southern region of Chechnya in recent years.
-Asylum applications from Russia to the US have spiked during this time, and continue to rise each year.
+Asylum applications from Russia to the US have spiked during this time and continue to rise each year.

 • While the US is often a destination for people seeking safety from violence due to their sexuality, this country also has a troubling record of violence and biased laws against LGBTQ communities.
 For instance, transgender women are more than four times as likely to be murdered in the US than cisgender women and most of these victims are transgender women of color.
 And until fairly recent decisions by the US Supreme Court changed the laws, same-gender sexuality was illegal in many US states (until 2003), and same-gender marriage was not allowed in every state (until 2015).
+In 2023-2024, new anti-transgender bills were/are being passed in several US states.

 Fears for their safety and lives lead numerous members of the global LGBTQ community to seek asylum outside of their home countries, in nations with friendlier policies and environments for LGBTQ people.

-Still, even in countries where a person can go to prison for being who they are and loving who they love, people continue to resist, form communities and organizations, and connect with and fight for one another.
+Still, even in countries where a person can go to prison for being who they are and loving whom they love, people continue to resist, form communities and organizations, and connect with and fight for one another.
 And there is progress: For example, in 2018, the Supreme Court in India unanimously ruled to remove a law that had previously made same-gender sexual relations a crime.

 Stigma and Sexuality in the HIV Community